dwyl/style-guide/README.md

 rule in our markdown documents.
 ```

-Use your best judgement. keep it easy for the _humans_ to read! 👩🏻‍💻
+Use your best judgement.
+Keep it easy for the _humans_ to read! 👩🏻‍💻

 ## CSS 🌈